YairHalberstadt/fluentlang/README.md

 However projects that can be done right now:

-1. Set up CI pipeline on Azure
-2. Add more unit tests
+1. Add more unit tests
-3. Create a blazor based text editor with syntax highlighting and stub methods ready to be hooked into the compiler once it is complete.
+2. Create a blazor based text editor with syntax highlighting and stub methods ready to be hooked into the compiler once it is complete.